Aestivial/VIT_Archive/README.md

 ## 🤝 Contributing

 Found a mistake or have something to add?
 Feel free to fork this repo, make your changes, and submit a pull request!
-Let's make this the best resource for everyone.
+Let's make this the best resource for every VITian.

 ## 🧠 Tips for fellow TIVians